 The remaining destitute people were forced to keep on the move, constantly traipsing from one area to another, in search of places of refuge in areas further away from the German front.
 Kindly residents from the towns of Fontechiari and San Donato took in some of the refugees and shared their homes and provisions with them.
 In the Pianoro districe (Collealto) of Alvito a small settlement formed of displaced people, a small village where everyone tried to be useful to one another.

-The Liberation of Atina By The Allies
+The Liberation of Atina By The New Zealand Forces

 On the 18th May 1944 the Allied Forces finally succeeded in liberating Monte Cassino after the many months of fighting.
 The Germans had already begun their retreat towards Sora and aimed to fall back to another defence line known as the Winter Line.
 Before moving out they had blown up the bridge in Ponte Melfa and planted many deadly land mines in the area.

 New Zealand forces lead by General Freyberg, battled their way up from Cassino to the small village of Belmonte Castello and then headed onwards towards Atina.
 Any existing German soldiers were rounded up and taken prisoner.